-This Guest post marks the launch of a new series on Africa in Words reviewing literary podcasts.
+This Guest post marks the launch of Africa in Words reviewing literary podcasts.
 This Sunday 1 July, Africa in Words is hosting a conversation at Africa Writes on one of the most exciting trends in African literature over the past few years – the growth in podcasts.
 We are hugely excited to be in conversation with the voices and producers behind Not Another Book Podcast, BakwaCast and No Bindings – with video interventions into the discussion from 2 Girls & A Pod.

 AiW Guest Gaamangwe Joy Mogami

 There is a new and totally rad trend of exciting podcasts curated by African literary enthusiasts, curators and activists and I am here for it!
 This emerging trend is an exciting development for the young but growing African literary industry because we need diverse and multi-faceted ways of consuming and accessing our literature.

 A little over a decade ago, I only knew a handful of African books and storytellers.
 And this was a case of lack of accessibility to the knowledge of what was available in African literature and where one could access these African literary works.
 But a lot has since changed because of the emergence of digital literary magazines and social media platforms that are dedicated to publishing, engaging and archiving African literature.
 At this point, I believe the majority of our African countries have one or more publishing platform for African writers.
 It is all exciting!

 But we still need more and diverse platforms that will grow African literature.
 Platforms that are spaces for recapitulating, re-experiencing, reviewing and re-engaging our favourite stories and the amazing storytellers who create them.
 And so enter podcasts.